How to Plan the Perfect African Safari

 two cheetah with a safari vehicle spotted during a perfect african safari

 It’s best to go through experts who have decades of experience.
-Consider booking your African Safari with Naturetrek, who have a solid relationship with the trackers, guides and lodge owners.
+Consider booking your African safari with Naturetrek, who have a solid relationship with the trackers, guides, and lodge owners.

-Setting your goals – What type of African safari do you want?
+What type of African safari do you want?

 ● Overland safari